wlfcolin/file-downloader/README.md

 ----------------------------------------------------------------------
 **Upgrade to latest version help**

-* 0.2.X --> 0.3.0
+* 0.2.X --> 0.3.X

 -replace FileDownloader.detect(String, OnDetectUrlFileListener) with FileDownloader.detect(String, OnDetectBigUrlFileListener) for supporting large file bigger than 2G to detect recommended.

 -replace DownloadFileInfo.getFileSize() with DownloadFileInfo.getFileSizeLong(), and also replace DownloadFileInfo.getDownloadedSize() with DownloadFileInfo.getDownloadedSizeLong() for supporting large file bigger than 2G to detect recommended.

--replace FileDownloader.registerDownloadStatusListener(OnFileDownloadStatusListener) with FileDownloader.registerDownloadStatusListener(OnRetryableFileDownloadStatusListener) for better experience.
+-replace FileDownloader.registerDownloadStatusListener(OnFileDownloadStatusListener) with FileDownloader.registerDownloadStatusListener(OnSimpleFileDownloadStatusListener or OnRetryableFileDownloadStatusListener) for better experience.

 -do not forget to do unregisterDownloadStatusListener(OnFileDownloadStatusListener) and unregisterDownloadFileChangeListener(OnDownloadFileChangeListener) if your registered then, because the listeners may cause memory overflow if you never unregister then.

 -replace all FailReason classes started with On by those ones started with non-On, eg. OnFileDownloadStatusFailReason -->FileDownloadStatusFailReason.

-* 0.1.X --> 0.3.0
+* 0.1.X --> 0.3.X

 -replace class FileDownloadManager with new class FileDownloader, also replace all methods in the FileDownloadManager with new ones recommended.

--do steps in 0.2.X --> 0.3.0
+-do steps in 0.2.X --> 0.3.X

 ----------------------------------------------------------------------
 **[Design of FileDownloader](https://github.com/wlfcolin/file-downloader/blob/master/DESIGN.md)**